GregOnNet/ngx-meta-store/README.md

 ## Requirements

-- It should handle optimistic/pesimistic updates running a side effect (aka API Call)
+- It should handle optimistic/pessimistic updates running a side effect (aka API Call)
-- It should deliver Status-Information about a side effect (Loading-State, Errors)
+- It should deliver status information about a side effect (loading state, errors)
-- It should handle network-connectivity implications
+- It should handle network connectivity implications
-- It should separate Read and Write-Operations.
+- It should separate read and write operations
-- It should generate the Statemanagement on top of a class representing an entity
+- It should generate the state management on top of a class representing an entity
 - It should provide a query API loading related entities
 - It should handle language switches
 - It should be possible to filter data on client (with memoization)- & server-side
 - It should know about loading state of the respective model (isInitialized, isLoading, isLoaded)
 - It should be capable of aggregating all loading states to tell if the app is busy or not
-- It should track errors of occurring in side-effects
+- It should track errors occurring in side effects
 - It should use immutable operations updating state locally
-- It should allow caching data In-Memory
+- It should allow caching data in-memory
 - It should allow caching/restoring data in/from browser storage
 - It should track changes of an object and persist them (unit of work)
-- It should provide a DebugContext logging all operation opening the gate for Developer Tools
+- It should provide a DebugContext logging all operation opening the gate for developer tools
 - It should allow resetting parts of the state if the user is not authenticated anymore

 ## Sources